Click here to return to thebradyfamilytree.com

 The 1880 census has Ellen living with her sister Mary Yorty in Milwaukee, Wisconsin.
 Ellen is listed as a operator at a shoe factory.
 Her birth place is listed as Springv(d)ale, Wisconsin.
 In the 1900 census Ellen is caring for her sister Mary's daugher Mabel.
 In the Minnesota 1905 census the middle initial H. is listed for bothe Ellen and her daughter Mabel.
 Her neice Mabel is listed as May Ceclia in this census.

-Ellen married Frank R. McDonald, son of Daniel McDonald and Mary Kinrin?, on 6 May 1882 in Milwaukee, Milwaukee, Wisconsin, USA.
-Frank was born in Jan 1857 in St. Catherines, Ontario, Canada.
+Ellen married Francis Ranald McDonald "Frank", son of Daniel McDonald and Mary Kinrin?, on 6 May 1882 in Milwaukee, Milwaukee, Wisconsin, USA.
+Frank was born on 29 Jan 1858 in St. Catherines, Ontario, Canada.
 He died on 17 Nov 1919 in Minneapolis, Hennepin, Minnesota, USA.

 They had the following children.